Build-The-Web/bootils/docs/cfg.rst

 This provides explicit diagnostics
-(unlike e.g. a ``command not found`` for some missing tool), and avoids errors that might only appear when a service tries to accesss an optional component that was not installed.
+(unlike e.g. a ``command not found`` for some missing tool), and avoids errors that might only appear when a service tries to access an optional component that was not installed.

 Example::